-- a.
-Advance San Joaquin County's Delta Legislative Objectives (Pages 11-13), San Joaquin County's Better Way (Appendix A - Pages 101-104), the Delta Counties Coalition Statement of Principles (Page 14), and The California Partnership for San Joaquin Valley Resolution in Support of the Partnership-Sponsored Integrated Regional Water Management Plan Framework (Appendix B - Pages 105-106): - b.
-Pursue regional water solutions, and limit exports of water from the Delta to only surplus water. - c.
-Support the statewide water right priority system, Delta water rights and quality protection, riparian use, and local control and management of groundwater resources. - d.
-Provide that new water supplies be developed through greater conservation, recycling, conjunctive use of ground and surface water, desalinization of brackish and ocean waters, local water storage, water reclamation, and improved management of flood waters for the recharge of over-drafted groundwater basins. - e.
-Provide for the development of local and regional water resource management activities, and utilize local water projects for improved conjunctive use, recharge capability, and groundwater storage. - f.
-Strengthen Delta levees, including the installation of gates and other facilities, at strategic locations, to improve sustainability of the Delta.
+a.
+Advance San Joaquin County's Delta Legislative Objectives (Pages 13-15), San Joaquin County's Better Way (Appendix A - Pages 109-112), the Delta Counties Coalition Statement of Principles (Page 16), The California Partnership for San Joaquin Valley Resolution in Support of the Partnership-Sponsored Integrated Regional Water Management Plan Framework (Appendix C - Pages 115-116), and Resolution with Respect to Delta Actions and Activities Concerning the Delta Vision and Delta Conservation Plan (Appendix D - Pages 117-119).

+b.
+Pursue regional water solutions, and limit exports of water from the Delta to only surplus water;

+c.
+Support the statewide water rights priority system, Delta water rights and quality protection, riparian use, and local control and management of groundwater resources;

+d.
+Provide that new water supplies be developed through greater conservation, recycling, conjunctive use of ground and surface water, desalinization of brackish and ocean waters, local water storage, water reclamation, and improved management of flood waters for the recharge of over-drafted groundwater basins;

+e.
+Provide for the development of local and regional water resource management activities, and utilize local water projects for improved conjunctive use, recharge capability, and groundwater storage; and, f.
+Support strengthening Delta levees, including maintenance dredging and the installation of gates and other facilities, at strategic locations, to improve sustainability of the Delta.

-2. Aggressively oppose legislative, regulatory, and administrative efforts (including water plans) which would include the development of a Peripheral Canal or isolated water conveyance facility in the Sacramento-San Joaquin Delta.
+2. Aggressively oppose legislative, regulatory, and administrative efforts, including water plans and infrastructure proposals, which would include project alternatives that would lead to negative impacts to the County's urban communities, vital agricultural economy, and the Delta, including the development of a Peripheral Canal or isolated water conveyance facility in the Sacramento-San Joaquin Delta.